-All students at The University of Alabama who receive federal financial aid must make satisfactory progress toward completion of their degrees within a reasonable period of time.
-The University’s standing committee on financial aid has approved the following standards defining satisfactory progress in accordance with regulations issued by the U.S. Department of Education.
+All students at The University of Alabama who receive federal financial aid must make Satisfactory Academic Progress toward completion of their degree within a reasonable period of time.
+The University has approved the following standards defining Satisfactory Academic Progress in accordance with regulations issued by the U.S. Department of Education.

 An undergraduate student is considered to be making satisfactory progress if he or she:

 - is admitted and enrolled as a degree-seeking student

 - meets the minimum scholastic measures required for financial aid recipients

 - maintains measurable progress toward the completion of the degree

 - completes degree requirements within a reasonable length of time

 In order to maintain the minimum scholastic requirements, the student must maintain the minimum grade point average (GPA) indicated below according to the number of credit hours earned (including transfer credit):

 In order to maintain measurable progress toward the completion of their degrees, students must successfully complete 67 percent of all University of Alabama credit hours and transfer hours attempted.
 (Hours attempted include repeated courses, dropped courses, withdrawals, and incomplete courses.)

 - Example A: If you attempted 32 credit hours and successfully completed 26 of those hours, dropped 3 hours and failed 3 hours, your completion rate would be as follows: 26 completed hours ÷ 32 attempted hours = 81.2 percent completion rate.
 You meet the measurable progress component of this requirement.